SITE RENOVATION

 Most therapists’ time (regardless of titles) is spent dealing with these areas.
 Can they still be effective in therapy?
 Yes and no.

-Those who have enough time and energy to do so, those who are willing to sacrifice personal beliefs, conform, and are capable of working within very political environments seem to be the the ones who are most "successful" at their jobs.
+Those who have enough time and energy to do so, those who are willing to sacrifice personal beliefs, conform, and are capable of working within very political environments seem to be the ones who are most "successful" at their jobs.
 It also helps to have flexible values.

 At least, therapists are usually able to give much-needed, minimal band-aids on clients' issues.
 However, the price therapists pay is often the sacrifice of their personal value systems, significant frustration with organizational politics, dissatisfaction with low-success rates, and paying for their own books and tools, often resulting in career apathy and early burnout.